kubernetes-retired/service-catalog/docs/catalog-restrictions.md

 You can also combine restrictions on classes and plans.
-An example that allow all free plans with the externalName `Demo`, and not a specific service named `AABBB-CCDD-EEGG-HIJK`, you would create a YAML like:
+An example that allow all free plans with the externalName `Demo`, and not a specific service class with the externalName `MySQL`, you would create a YAML like:

 ```yaml
 apiVersion: servicecatalog.k8s.io/v1beta1